outpaddling/LPJS/README.md

     access checks.
 Protected folders include each user's Documents folder, all folders shared by remote computers, and possibly others.
 If you place all your LPJS job scripts and data under an unprotected folder, such as ~/Data, LPJS should not encounter any problems.
+This is a great option for someone with a powerful system like a Mac Studio.

 ## Security